WillyPillow/ntu-os-project-1/report.md

 ### RR ###

 In the round-robin policy, we maintain a doubly-linked-list containing possibly active processes.
-In the event loop, we check if there are dead processes in the event queue that can be removed (polled via `waitpid`) and if there are processes that are ready and can be inserted.
-Notably, we always insert to the end of the list.
+In the event loop, we check if there are dead processes in the list that can be removed (polled via `waitpid`) and if there are processes that are ready and can be launched and inserted to the list[^tie], namely, at the position before the current task.
 Then, if the current process is dead or needs to be preempted, we search for the next process in the list and switch to it.

 ### SJF ###